renovatebot/renovate/docs/usage/install-gitlab-app.md

 ![Renovate Dashboard Sign In Screenshot](assets/images/dashboard-login.png)

+If it is your first time signing in, you will be asked to submit WhiteSource's registration form after logging in.

-The sidebar will load a list of any already-installed repositories that you have access to, if there are any.
+The Dashboard sidebar will load a list of any already-installed repositories that you have access to, if there are any.

 Now click the "Settings" icon ![Renovate Dashboard Settings icon](assets/images/dashboard-settings.png) at the top of the side bar and it will soon load a list of all GitLab.com repositories that you have admin rights to.